jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: color_pair(color_number)

-   Return the attribute value for displaying text in the specified color.
+   Returns the attribute value for displaying text in the specified color.
 This attribute value can be combined with :const:`A_STANDOUT`, :const:`A_REVERSE`, and the other :const:`A_\*` attributes.  :func:`pair_number` is the counterpart to this function.